Michael Di Pasquale, AIA, AICP

 Michael Di Pasquale, AIA, AICP is a registered architect and certified urban planner with a small practice in Northampton, Mass.
-Previously he was part-owner of an architectural design firm in Somerville, Mass. for over 12 years.
-His work consists of urban design and mixed use developments, including housing for persons with special needs.
-His designs include one of the first housing developments in the nation for persons with AIDS.
-He is currently working on the design of an affordable housing and commercial development in Northampton, Mass. in association with Davis Square Architects.
+His work consists of urban design, mixed use buildings, and housing for persons with special needs, including one of the nation’s first housing developments for persons with AIDS.
+He has extensive experience in the revitalization of America’s “Legacy Cities”, the country’s once great manufacturing centers.
+He recently collaborated with Davis Square Architects, Boston on the design of a mixed used development in Northampton, Mass.

-Michael currently teaches "Introduction to Urban Design" (Fall) and the graduate "Urban Design Studio" (Spring, with Professor Frank Sleegers).
+Michael currently teaches the fall "Research Issues in Sustainable Community Development" and the spring graduate "Urban Design Studio".
 He has also served as co-instructor for several graduate planning studios.
-Special interests include community participation and the role it plays in the equitable redevelopment of post-industrial cities.
+Special interests include community participation and the role it plays in the equitable redevelopment of older industrial cities.
 His research has included the impact that transportation has on economic development and the influence that geography and race have on the revitalization of America's "legacy" cities.

 Michael is a member of the Board of Directors of the Citizen Planner Training Collaborative (CPTC), an outreach program of UMass Extension that provides learning programs for members of Planning Boards and Zoning Boards of Appeal statewide.
 Other experience includes design studio instructor at the Boston Architectural College, and architecture instructor at several elementary schools including Citizens School, Boston, MA and Stearns School, Pittsfield, MA.